aws-samples/aws-serverless-security-workshop/docs/00-initial-setup/README.md

 	* for the database password, use ***`Corp123!`*** and click **Next**
 1. In the **Step 3:Configure stack options** page, accept the default configurations and click **Next**
-1. Review the configuration and click **Create**
+1. Review the configuration and click **Create stack**
 1. While you are waiting for the completion of the CloudFormation stack creation, check if you have **PostMan** installed on your laptop.
 If not, download and install it at: [https://www.getpostman.com](https://www.getpostman.com), we will need to use it later.

 1. It will take a few minutes for the Stack to create.
 Choose the **Stack Info** tab to go to the overall stack status page and wait until the stack is fully launched and shows a status of *CREATE_COMPLETE*.
 Click the refresh icon periodically to see progress update.

 	> Note: When you launch the stack, CloudFormation deploys a nested CloudFormation stack to launch the Cloud9 resources.
 You can safely ignore that template which is prefixed with "aws-cloud9-Secure-Serverless-".

 1. Once the CloudFormation creation completes, go to the **Outputs** tab and copy the **AuroraEndpoint** to a text editor.
-You will need it to connect to the Aurora database in the next step:
+You will need it to connect to the Aurora database in the next step. (**Keeping this browser tab open throughout this workshop is also highly recommended**)

 	![cloudformation output](images/0a-cloudformation-output-with-aurora-endpoint.png)